CINEMA SOUNDS, Cinema Salem

 "If I weren't a director, I would want to be a film composer."

 Most films have music.
 Some films could not be what they are without their music.
 Film music can be great music.
 What’s more, it can elevate a potentially ordinary film to greatness.
 But audiences often don't really notice it.

 Cinema Sounds presents a series of films that succeed in large part through their music.
-Richard Guérin, who has produced many recordings of great film music, will join us for prescreening examinations of the art and craft of film scoring, as we feature some of the greatest musical scores in the history of cinema.
+Richard Guérin, who has produced many recordings of great film music (and much besides), will join us for prescreening examinations of the art and craft of film scoring, as we feature some of the greatest musical scores in the history of cinema.
 Richard has worked for many years with award-winning composers of film music such as Philip Glass (Candyman, The Truman Show, The Hours) and Elliot Goldenthal (Batman Forever, Interview with a Vampire, Alien 3).

 Join us for these cinematic and musical adventures.